On the Trail of the Assassins: Reception

-The U.S. House Select Committee on Assassinations (HSCA) Chief Counsel G. Robert Blakey hypothesized—both in the 1979 HSCA report and in his 1981 book, The Plot to Kill the President (co-written with Richard BIllings)—that Mafia leaders, especially Carlos Marcello and Santo Trafficante, were principal conspirators in the JFK assassination.
+The U.S. House Select Committee on Assassinations (HSCA) Chief Counsel G. Robert Blakey hypothesized—both in the 1979 HSCA report and in his 1981 book, The Plot to Kill the President (co-written with Richard Billings)—that Mafia leaders, especially Carlos Marcello and Santo Trafficante, were principal conspirators in the JFK assassination.
 In contrast, Garrison claimed that while organized crime likely played a supporting role in the assassination, they could not have engineered an operation of that magnitude.
 To bolster his position, he asked Carl Oglesby to provide an Afterword for Trail, entitled "Is the Mafia Theory a Valid Alternative?"
 In The New York Times review, Ronnie Dugger wrote: "Mr. Garrison argues in his book that the Mob is the 'number one' false suspect in the assassination.
 He tells us that he cleaned up rackets and clip joints in New Orleans, denies an allegation that he received a gambling credit from an ally of Mr. Marcello's and asserts that he does not know Mr. Marcello and never came 'upon any evidence that he was the Mafia kingpin the Justice Department says he is.'"

-In an advertising blurb for Garrison's book, Norman Mailer praised it for presenting "the most powerful detailed case yet made that President Kennedy's assassination was the product of a conspiracy, and that the plotters and key operators came not from the Mob, but the CIA."
+In an advertising blurb for the book, Norman Mailer praised Garrison for presenting "the most powerful detailed case yet made that President Kennedy's assassination was the product of a conspiracy, and that the plotters and key operators came not from the Mob, but the CIA."
 In a Times-Picayune review, Jack Wardlow said On the Trail of the Assassins was "rife with paranoia".
-In the same paper, Iris Kelso called the book "riveting" and "told in a well-modulated, wry and witty style that is Garrison at his best."
+In the same newspaper edition, Iris Kelso called the book "riveting" and "told in a well-modulated, wry and witty style that is Garrison at his best."